 Tortoises can feel frustrated, depressed, happy, and stressed.
 Their spectrum of emotions is simpler than ours, but they have feelings.
 These feelings are often in reaction to their immediate situation, so complex emotions like love and affection are simple to the point of seeming non-existent.

 However, tortoises still have enough emotions to learn to care for humans.
-You can see this in how their behavior changes once they learn to trust you.
+You can see how their behavior changes once they learn to trust you.